-At Mile Marker 16.5, you’ll spot The Bike Lane and Bike Lane Brewing & Café, a one-stop shop along the Trail for bicycling needs and freshly brewed beer and locally roasted coffee.
+You’ll spot The Bike Lane and Bike Lane Brewing & Café, a one-stop-shop along the Trail for bicycling needs and freshly brewed beer and locally roasted coffee.
 The café also offers a variety of snacks and products from other Fairfax County makers.

-From here, you can venture just two blocks south to Reston Station, an up-and-coming retail and dining hub with a brand new LOVE sign, a giant outdoor screen for movies and sometimes, a digital shark tank(!), plus restaurants like Founding Farmers, Matchbox (coming soon!), and Sweat Leaf Café.
+From here, you can venture just two blocks south to Reston Station, an up-and-coming retail and dining hub with a brand new LOVE sign, a giant outdoor screen for movies and sometimes, a digital shark tank(!), plus restaurants like Founding Farmers, Matchbox, and Sweet Leaf Café.
 You can catch the Metro here, as it is the main transit station for the Wiehle-Reston Station on the Silver Line.

 Continuing onward, you’ll find access points for various trails, including several of Reston’s inter-connecting ones, as well as the Fairfax County Parkway Trail and Sugarland Run Trail.